-Daniel Chun is currently the General Manager and EVP of Market Innovations at Remotec Technology Limited – a 25-year old pre-IPO company based in Hong Kong, which focused in smart controls, home automation, ICs, RF-modules, IR code libraries and the emerging opportunities in the Internet of Things (IoT) market.
-Before this appointment, Daniel had served in leadership in the third sector bringing in various innovative products and services to the charity sector.
+Daniel Chun is currently the Chief Executive Officer at Remotec Technology Limited – a 28-year old pre-IPO company based in Hong Kong, which focused in smart controls, home automation, ICs, RF-modules, IR code libraries and the emerging opportunities in the Internet of Things (IoT) market.

-Daniel is a co-founder of a ICT startup company (Art Group Limited) and received incubation from Hong Kong Cyberport which has revolutionized the way how charities handle fundraising at gala dinners and events - by enhancing patrons participation and engagement through the use of OpenHeart’s mobile technologies.
-In 2015 alone, OpenHeart has supported over 30 charities and helped raised over HK$80M for these charities and causes.
+Daniel is also an investor and active founder of an ICT startup company and received incubation from Hong Kong Cyberport which has revolutionized the way how charities handle fundraising at gala dinners and events - by enhancing patrons participation and engagement through the use of OpenHeart’s mobile technologies.
+Since 2011, OpenHeart has supported over 300+ charitable events helping to raise over HK$300M for their causes.

 Daniel started off his career as a programmer at Hutchsion Mobile Data in 1990 and had launched CompuServe HK.
 Since Hutchison, Daniel had been a business development professional in telecom and Internet businesses in Asia Pacific (Taiwan Mobile, Iridium, Wharf T&T).
 During the dotcom era, he became a resident-entrepreneur at a venture capital fund in Europe based in Malta.
 He later immigrated to Canada after 9/11 where he started up his own brick and mortar toy store.
 He sold the toy business in 2008 and joined a Canadian toy manufacturer and became involved in invention, licensing and product innovations.

 Daniel is also an inventor with a few a few patents and patent pending product concepts.
-Daniel is currently a PhD candidate at Universiti Sains Malaysia investigating leadership in alliance firms and he had received a degree in Master of Research focused in E-research and Technology-Enhanced Learning from Lancaster University, a MBA (Distinction) from Sunderland University, a Master in IT from Charles Sturt University and a computer science degree from Deakin University.
+Daniel is currently a PhD candidate at Universiti Sains Malaysia investigating leadership in alliance firms and he had received a degree in Master of Research in E-research and Technology-Enhanced Learning from Lancaster University, a MBA (Distinction) from Sunderland University, a Master in IT from Charles Sturt University and a B.Sc Computer Science degree from Deakin University.
 Daniel is also a Chartered Engineer, a Blue Ocean Strategy trainer and part-time lecturer at City University and HKUSPACE.